 If we are uncertain of threshold criteria for either LADO referral or LLC we consult with school's HR and the LADO.
-At Mandeville Primary School, we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
-Such concerns may arise from suspicion, complaint, safeguarding concerns, or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or preemployment vetting checks.
+At Welwyn St Mary's, we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
+Such concerns may arise from suspicion, complaint, safeguarding concerns, or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or pre-employment vetting checks.